1941 Kent State Golden Flashes football team

 The 1941 Kent State Golden Flashes football team was an American football team that represented Kent State University in the Ohio Athletic Conference (OAC) during the 1941 college football season.
 In their seventh season under head coach Donald Starn, the Golden Flashes compiled a 2–5–1 record.
+It was their first season at the new Athletic Field, which replaced their original home of Rockwell Field.